Chad Premier League: Competition

 Since its formation, the league went through many changes in its system and number of participating clubs.
-In 2015 season (from February to August) each club played the others twice (a double round-robin system), once at their home stadium and once at that of their opponents, for a total of 22 games.
-In 2016, it was originally planned that 16 clubs participate in the league.
-The championship was, however, interrupted due financial difficulties.
-In 2017 FIFA proposed to FTFA a new championship format, which FTFA accepted.
 The new formula of the national football championship takes place in two phases.
-The first phase is called a zonal phase, and consists of three zones.
-Zone 1 consists of six clubs from N'Djamena (RFC, Gazelle, Tourbillon, Elect-Sport, Foullah Ediffice and Ascot), Zone 2 consists of the clubs from Sarh, Koumra, Doba, Moundou, Pala and Bongor, Zone 3 includes the clubs of Moussoro, Ati, Biltine, Mongo, Salamat and Abéché.
-At the end of the zonal confrontations, three clubs in Zone 2 and Zone 3 will join the 4 qualifiers in Zone 1 to start the second phase of the championship.
+The first phase is called a zonal phase, and consists of zones.
+At the end of the zonal confrontations, clubs start the second phase of the championship.
+The tournament consists of a group stage and a final.
+The group stage is divided into two groups, A and B, with six teams each.
+First team from each group advances to the final.
+Winner of the final is crowned champion.
 Teams receive three points for a win and one point for a draw.
 No points are awarded for a loss.
-At the end of each season, the club with the most points is crowned champion.

 Qualification for African competitions

 The national champion enters the Champions League preliminary round, while cup winner enters Confederation Cup Preliminary round.

 CAF Champions League is open to the winners of all CAF-affiliated national leagues.
 From the 2004 competition the runner-up of the league of the 12 highest-ranked countries also entered the tournament creating a 64-team field.
 The 12 countries would be ranked on the performance of their clubs in the previous 5 years.
 As Chad is not among the best 12 countries, it has only one spot in this competition.

 From the top twelve placed CAF member associations, the winner of the domestic cup and the third placed club in the domestic league of the considered associations, are eligible to participate in the CAF Confederation Cup, while only domestic cup winners from member associations ranked from 13 till 55 are eligible to participate in the competition.
 As Chad is not among the 12 best placed countries, it has only one spot in this competition.